Russian wooden architecture: Building organization and ensemble

 The development of medieval settlements was inclined to picturesqueness, enclosure, centrality.
-In the XVIII-XIX centuries Russian settlements acquired straight streets and other features of regular planning.
+In the 18th–19th centuries, Russian settlements acquired straight streets and other features of regular planning.
 Uniformity of building was achieved by the use of the same building material, a single technique of processing, modularity, by the size of the trunk, but these sizes still had a certain variability, which did not turn uniformity into monotony.
 Temple ensembles were placed with the expectation of the best perception from the main directions, away from the surrounding buildings for protection from fires.
 In cities and large villages, the ensembles consisted of the main summer church and a heated winter church, from the 17th to the 18th century: two temples and a bell tower, sometimes surrounded by a rubble fence.
 According to the conclusions of Y.S.
 Ushakov, in the northern architecture there were 2 main methods of interposition of buildings of the temple ensemble: on the diagonal (with 2 or 3 elements) and at the ends of the triangle (with 3 components).
 In this way it was possible to see the ensemble from all sides.
 The volumes of the ensembles were compared according to similarity or contrast.